ansible-learnfest/ansible-learnfest-guide/content/20-vscode/_index.md

 * Set **Language Mode** to Ansible

-  Either on the VSCode status bar or put this into `~/.config/Code/User/settings.json`:
+  Either on the VSCode status bar at the bottom of the window or by putting this into `~/..local/share/code-server/User/settings.json`:

 ```json
 "files.associations": {